 the No Bai agency http://www.cap-vert-trekking.com.

-A diving center, Dive Tribe, is located at the Foya Branca hotel, in São Pedro on the island of São Vicente.
+Dive Tribe is another school located at the Foya Branca hotel, in São Pedro on the island of São Vicente.

 Their website: http://www.dive-tribe.com.